DanyNgn/Fraud_project/README.md

 - Automatically classify each payment and send back this prediction in real-time to a notification center

-Données sensibles
+Sensitive datas
 ====================
-Information of python.config file is sensitive and need to be completed with your own API key downloadable from your Confluent account
+- Information of python.config file is sensitive and need to be completed with your own API key downloadable from your Confluent account
 Open python.config file and replace {{ CLUSTER_API_KEY }} and {{ CLUSTER_API_SECRET }} by your public and secret API keys

+- You need to get API keys from your created bucket and set it to Zapier to allow the stream between S3 and email box

 How to Install and Run the Project